To install or upgrade to MySQL 5.6.11 or later, be sure to read the special instructions at the end of this section.

 Additional details follow.

-For a non-upgrade installation of MySQL 5.6.11, it is possible to install using yum:
+For a non-upgrade installation of MySQL 5.6.11 or later, it is possible to install using yum:

 yum install MySQL-server-

-For upgrades to MySQL 5.6.11, the upgrade is performed by removing the old installation and installing the new one.
+For upgrades to MySQL 5.6.11 or later, the upgrade is performed by removing the old installation and installing the new one.
 To do this, use the following procedure:

 Remove the existing 5.6.